-If you trust logged-in users, you can disable antispam inspection for all of them.
-The users will be able to use any form including comments without antispam check.
+If you trust your logged-in users, you can disable the anti-spam inspection for all of them.
+The users will be able to submit any form, including comments, without an anti-spam check.

 Safe anti-spam mode

 If you come across some incompatibility with another plugin or theme, you can enable a special mode that tells the plugin to use less restrictive policies when it detects spam.
-Safe mode makes it compatible with the rest of the plugins and themes.
+The safe mode makes it compatible with the rest of the plugins and themes.
 Use it with caution.

 How to stop spam user registrations on your WordPress?